gracious-tech/copy.church/src/explain/examples/index.md

 # Real examples of how copyright is hindering ministry
 These stories represent just a small fraction of the problems many believers face all around the world in trying to get access to Christian resources.
+We are often told of situations where copyright is causing issues, but many reporters do not wish to publicly criticize the publishers.
+So below only includes those who were willing for their experiences to be published, or those who were ok with an anonymous report.

 ## Printed Bibles